Ali-RS/jme-vehicles/readme.md

   + Skies, such as TehLeo's SevenSky
   + User interface, such as: joystick and NiftyGUI
   + Vehicle dynamics, such as that used in Murph9's RallyGame
-  + Vehicle types, such as: buses, tanks, golf carts, motorcycles, rolling chairs, tractors, rail locomotives, palanquins, rickshaws, aerial trams, bulldozers, snowmobiles, snowplows, speedboats, airplanes, boats, and helicopters
+  + Vehicle types, such as: buses, tanks, golf carts, rolling chairs, tractors, rail locomotives, palanquins, rickshaws, aerial trams, bulldozers, snowmobiles, snowplows, speedboats, airplanes, boats, and helicopters
   + Viewpoints, such as: FlyCam, front view, side view, and plan view
 + More obstacles:
-  + Other vehicles (parked or AI-controlled)
+  + AI-controlled vehicles
   + Animated non-vehicles, such as: gates, drawbridges, deer, and pedestrians
-  + Passive non-vehicles, such as: traffic cones, portable barricades, and loose tires
 + More vehicle equipment:
   + Anti-lock braking
   + Artificial horizon